 - Co-locating the nodes in your datacenter is usually a good idea as it reduces network latency.

-- Given the fact SCIONLab is a research network dedicated mainly for running experiments, you may want to place the SCIONLab node(s) in a DMZ or a dedicated subnet.
+- Given the fact that SCIONLab is a research network dedicated mainly to running experiments, you may want to place the SCIONLab node(s) in a DMZ or a dedicated subnet.